wtronics/uTTA/README.md

 ## Measurement data postprocessing

 Postprocessing of the measurements is done in Python (but there is also a very crusty LabVIEW GUI if someone likes :P ).
-At the momment there is not nice GUI.
+At the momment there is no nice Python GUI.
 It's just a little script which creates a figure via matplotlib.
 By running the file "uTTA_Postprocess_Measurement.py" you will get these plots.

 ![DUT_Measurement_Graph](https://github.com/wtronics/uTTA_private/assets/169440509/20d022ce-bf6a-4d50-aba3-7b3a0e97c4fa)

-### What do you seein these plots?
+### What do you see in these plots?
 + Let's start at the top left.
 This plot shows the change of the JUT voltages over the whole measurement period.
 As previously described the heated JUT jumpos to a significantly higher voltage during heating, due to the high heating current.
 + Right to the JUT voltages you can see the measured heating current.
 This graph has little information content.
 It's just there to verify nothing mysterious happend during the measurement.
 + In the second line you can see the same measurement data as above, whereas the preheating and heating section were cut off.
 The JUT voltages show the electrical transient which is created by the junction capacitance and the wire inductance.
 The heating current should ideally go to zero, but it seems like we can observe the cooling of the differential amplifier in this graph.